casualreflections/casualreflections.github.io/work.md

 permalink: /work/
 ---

-Im a Programmer, writing, debugging, testing the SOA software suite for Fiorano Software currently.
+Im a Programmer.
+I write, debug, test the SOA software suite of Fiorano Software currently.
 We are a middleware company based in California, US.

 I work for Adapters Team which has one of the finest programmers I have seen in my life, it develops many components such as Database Integration, Webservices, XML parsing/manipulation, Encryption, JMS adapters, amongst a host of others.